vitaliyMiskevuch1212/react-saas-template/README.md

 ## Things im currently working on

+* Making the WaveBorder responsive
-* Transitioning from global jss to Material-UIs Box component
+* Transitioning from the GlobalStyles component to Materia-UIs Box component
 * Improving reusability of components
-* Adding a "update balance" dialog
-* Improving look of the Footer
-* .css files -> jss

 ## License